NAFTA - Chapter 11 - Investment

 The JRP gathered information on the environmental effects of the Whites Point project, held public hearings, and issued a recommendation to government decision-makers that the Whites Point project should not be permitted to proceed because it would have a significant and adverse environmental effect on the “community core values” of the Digby Neck.
 “Community core values” were defined by the JRP as shared beliefs by individuals in a group that constitute defining features of the community.
 Nova Scotia and the federal government rejected the project in late 2007.
 The Government of Canada specifically concluded, under the former Canadian Environmental Assessment Act, that the project was likely to cause significant and adverse environmental effects that were not justified.

-Award on jurisdiction and liability
+Award on Jurisdiction and Liability

 In its March 17, 2015 Award on Jurisdiction and Liability, the Tribunal found Canada liable for having breached its obligations under Articles 1105 and 1102.

-The Tribunal agreed with Canada that the Claimant challenged a number of decisions made over the course of the EA that were made more than three years prior to the commencement of Bilcon’s NAFTA claim.
+The Tribunal agreed with Canada that the Claimants challenged a number of decisions made over the course of the EA that were made more than three years prior to the commencement of Bilcon’s NAFTA claim.
 As such, the claims regarding these decisions were time-barred under Article 1116(2).

 The Tribunal disagreed however with Canada’s argument that the actions of the JRP were not attributable to it.
 It found that the JRP was part of the apparatus of the Government of Canada and exercised elements of Canadian governmental authority.
 It also found that Canada had acknowledged and adopted the actions of the JRP as its own.